lillian-hanson/GPGN498-Gannon-Geomagnetic-Storm-Index-Analysis/README.md

 #### *Author: Lillian Hanson*

 ### Summary:
 This project analyzes the Gannon geomagnetic storm of May 2024.
-Statistical scalar magnetic field and X-ray flux analyses are performed for three locations.
+Statistical comparisons are made for X-ray flux and magnetic field data from the geomagnetic storm.
+This comparison will show a numerical relationship between these indices.

 ### Tools/packages used:
 - [Numpy](https://numpy.org/)